Quantum vs. Classical Computers

 Image showing an IBM quantum computer.
 Source:IBM

-Imagine a powerful computer that could solve problems in minutes, which would take billions of years for classical computers.
-This isn't science fiction, it's the reality of quantum computing.
+Imagine a powerful computer that could solve incredibly complex problems in minutes, problems that would take billions of years for even the fastest classical computers to crack, such as discovering new drugs or designing advanced materials.
+This isn't science fiction; it's the emerging reality of quantum computing.

 Classical Computers: The Basics